Nicop06/nicop06.github.io/posts/2016-12-10-setting-up-the-nas.markdown

         nodesize 16384 leafsize 16384 sectorsize 4096 size 15.00GiB
 ```

-The `-L nas` creates a label on the filesystem so that you can mount it using
+The `-L nas` creates a label on the filesystem so that you can mount it
-the label instead of the UUID.
-The `-m raid1` and `-d raid1` activate raid1 for
+using the label instead of the UUID.
+The `-m raid1` and `-d raid1`
-the metadata and the data.
-Btrfs will automatically handle the poll of
+activate [RAID 1][] for the metadata and the data.
+Btrfs will automatically
-heterogeneous disks.
+handle the poll of heterogeneous disks.

 Then, you need to mount the newly created Btrfs volume.